anirudhsevugan/simpliplay-android-example-fork/README.md

 The Media3 Demo was built in Android Studio using Kotlin, and uses the [Media3 Player](https://github.com/akhorasani/Media3Player) app by [@akhorasani](https://github.com/akhorasani) as a base for all Media3 support, and uses the traditional INTENT methods for URL redirects in Kotlin.

 It, unlike the other 2 versions, is in a **very early** state right now and does not support video URLs (believe me, I tried, and failed), as of now.
 However, the placeholder video is the [Big Buck Bunny](https://peach.blender.org/) short film, stored in a GCP (Google Cloud Protocol) storage bucket.

+The reason this release isn't recommended is because it doesn't include support for basic functionality, like entering custom video URLs or choosing custom video files.